Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 * generator can be viewed as a special function in ES6, which allows us to control the process of the function
 * generator could pause its own process by yield inside and restart it from outside
 * we create a generator object to control its process, the generator object is also a iterator object

-## Key concepts of Redux
-* There are two aspects that React does not solve well, one is code structure and other is comunication of component.
-Therefore, we have Redux(before it, is Flux).
-* The key point of Redux is the web application is state machine.
-A view corresponds to a state.
-* All data are stored in one object(store);
-* The key concepts are store, state, action and reducer;
-* we use createStore to create a store.
-* For a store, we could get state by store.getState() and initiate a action by store.dispatch();
-* reducer is used to compute state, which is a function could receive two parameters(state and action)
-* normally, we pass reducer into createStore()--createStore(reducer) so that reducer will automatically compute and return new state when dispatch a action;
-* once state changes, we should automatically update view.
-This is finished by store.subscribe()
-* for large application, we split reducer into different smaller reducers, but we use combineReducers() to combine them

 ## apply(), call(), bind()
 * Both these functions are used to bind 'this' to functions.
 JavaScript function has their owner.